jhustata/book/_build/html/_sources/lab2.md

 zoom: M T W Th F

 This lab is optional; you are NOT required to complete these questions.
 Please use this lab as an opportunity to review the course material and prepare yourself for the homework questions.
-Sample responses to the lab questions will be provided on Friday 14, 2023.
+Sample responses to the lab questions will be provided on Friday April 14, 2023.

 1. Start Stata, open your do-file editor, write the header, and load `transplants.dta`.